DavidTsai-collab/David_BluestampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wf0zbqYmePA?si=O_YHtgXLAGattQjm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Introduction:
-For my portable crypto tracker, I needed to physically install a controller to the whole system knows what to run and what to do.
+For my portable crypto tracker, I needed to physically install a controller so that the whole system knows what to run and what to do.
 This controller was the ESP-32, this is the brains of the whole system.
-On this board, there is an integrated power supply where it accepts an USB-C cable connection providing it with power.
-The OLED display is a 0.96 inch display which projects only can provide color in yellow and blue.
-I connected the ESP-32 and OLED display with wires that allow power and data to be transfered from the ESP-32 to the OLED display.
+On this board, there is an integrated power supply where it accepts ay USB-C cable connection providing it with power.
+The OLED display is a 0.96 inch display which can only provide color in yellow and blue.
+I connected the ESP-32 and OLED display with wires that allow power and data to be transferred from the ESP-32 to the OLED display.

 Explanation:
 I stuck the ESP-32 and the OLED display into the breadboard while following the instructions of the schematic.
 I then connected the wires by using the schematic as a guide, however, I found an error as the schematic had an extra row which I didn't have so I placed a wire over a bit which allowed the power to flow and it avoided a possible short.
 The blue and green cables provide information from the ESP-32 to the OLED display while the red and black and a single blue cable provide power flowing in an orderly way so the whole system doesn't short.
 The ESP-32 board also provides power for the whole board and to the display.
 A challenge I faced while putting together the project was that the breadboard did not have enough holes so assembling the components was slightly misaligned.
 As a result, the data transfer cable had to be stacked next to eachother which was slightly different than the provided schematic.

 Future Progress:
 I need to check if my OLED display works with my ESP-32.
-As a result, I will most likey use some sort of test code on the web just to check that my system works overall.
-I think this is part of my second milestone along side learning what the components of my system actually are and what they do.
+As a result, I will most likely use some sort of test code on the web just to check that my system works overall.
+I think this is part of my second milestone alongside learning what the components of my system actually are and what they do.
 My plan to complete my project is to make sure my system works with test code.
-If my system works, I think I will start to integrate actual code in tracking live data of bitcoin.
+If my system works, I think I will start to integrate actual code to track live data of Bitcoin.

 <!--
 # Schematics